 School finished early because there was no electricity to cook lunch, and the classrooms were dark and gloomy in the afternoons without any light.
-Jake’s mum was working from home, because the electric trains were not working.
-She fetched Jake home and gave him a marmite sandwiche for lunch.
+Jake’s mum was working from home because the electric trains were not working.
+She fetched Jake home and gave him a marmite sandwich for lunch.
 Then Jake went out into the garden and looked for Birdy.
 He found him sitting on the bare branch of an apple tree.

 “Caw!”
 Said Birdy.

 “I’ve got some good intel for you,” said Birdy.
 “I was flying past the antique shop at the end of your road, and I noticed they are selling a spit.”

 “It’s for roasting food over the fire,” said Birdy.
 “You stick things on it and turn them over the fire.
 Back in the day, they cooked like that all the time in the palace.”

 “Thanks,” said Jake.
 “I’ll tell Mum.
 And by the way, Dad says there aren’t any more chimney sweeps.
 Is that true?”